openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 greenboot determines system health using health check scripts and MicroShift already provides such script.
 For more information about greenboot and existing integration see [Integrating MicroShift with Greenboot](./microshift-greenboot.md).
+It is worth noting that MicroShift health check for greenboot is part of MicroShift RPMs, so in case of a bug MicroShift team is able to provide fix with next release, and health checks do not have to be compatible with other versions of MicroShift.

 After health check, either "green" (system is healthy) or "red" (system is unhealthy) scripts are executed.
 MicroShift will provide "green" and "red" scripts which